datawire/datawire-connect/docs/cli/serviceToken.rst

 The service-token command returns a valid token for the requested service provided the requesting user has access to the service.

-..
+.. ifconfig:: 'draft' in conditions

-   JMK: currently only the user who created the service can see it/get a token.
+   [[JMK: currently only the user who created the service can see it/get a token.
    That may change.
-See issue #3
+See issue #3]]

 Syntax
 ++++++